 Churches that don’t grow seldom invest financially in their pastor or in the tools the pastor needs to be successful.
 They consider it a frill or waste of money.
-They wrongly use terms like, “Let’s not spend money on the pastor.
-They don’t need it, or it will look self-serving for us to do so.”
+They wrongly use terms like, “Let’s not spend money on the pastor because they don’t need it, or it will look self-serving for us to do so.”
 And hence, the church continues the flat and downward spiral of “no growth.”

 On the other hand, churches that want to see growth, are willing to invest financially in this key front-line aspect of the pastor’s leadership – their ability to follow up on guests and help those guests grow to be fully devoted followers of Jesus!
 They know the old phrase, “You get what you pay for.”
 The church’s bottom line will be improved when the church invests in its leader and the tools they need to be successful in this way.

 Want to know how to keep your church’s guests coming back week after week after week?
 Then download this Turn-Key Follow Up Process for Today’s Church PDF.

 Invest in your pastor today, specifically in helping them follow up on guests.
 More guests means more new members which in turn means more giving and more ministry.

 Pray for them, equip them, spend wisely on them, and demonstrate the best in overall human and financial stewardship.
 Help them be the best in their service to the church not only in how they follow up on guests but in their overall leadership of the church, as well.